 - Dr. Brynn Winegard

-By setting limits to technology use in the classroom, you're creating a space where students will come to unplug from their otherwise hyper-connected life they live, and to focus on a single task.
+By setting limits around technology use in the classroom, you're creating a space where students will come to unplug from their otherwise hyper-connected life and to focus on the single task of learning.

 4. It provides equal opportunity for more students

 Not all students have access to a cell phone or other smart device.
-By eliminating cell phones from the classroom entirely, these students won't feel left behind or at a disadvantage compared to their peers.
+By banning cell phones from the classroom entirely, these students may not feel left behind or at a disadvantage compared to their peers.

 1. Phones are important in an emergency